HIAS Staff list and biographies

 Jo has worked for HIAS since 2008.
 Her main areas of responsibility include:

-Before joining HIAS, Jo worked in primary and secondary schools as both a subject and as a senior leader.
+Before joining HIAS, Jo worked in primary and secondary schools as both a subject lead and as a senior leader.
 She has also been a school governor.
 Jo works closely with professional associations for mathematics education to develop mathematics teaching nationally and regularly contributes to annual conferences to disseminate the work of HIAS more widely.

 Teaching and Learning Adviser